khan-tahir/khan-tahir/README.md

 I'm Tahir,

-🚀 Aspiring to build a career at the crossroads of AI, and robotics, I'm passionate about crafting intelligent systems and exploring the infinite possibilities technology offers.
+🚀 Aspiring Engineer, I'm passionate about crafting intelligent systems and exploring the infinite possibilities technology offers.

 💻 Whether it's crunching numbers, developing AI algorithms, or tinkering with robotics marvels, you'll find it here.
 Let's connect, collaborate, and shape the future of tech together!